Learning or Self-aligning? Rethinking Instruction Fine-tuning: Knowledge Intervention Framework

 \subsection{Domain IFT Corpus Setup}

 In order to facilitate more efficient knowledge consistency identification and IFT evaluation, we select all IFT corpus in the form of multiple choice from four domains: medicine, history, engineering, and jurisprudence.
-For medicine, we craft a dataset with 20,000 training, 2,206 testing, and 10 development instances by filtering MedMCQA~(\citealp{pal_medmcqa_2022}) for entries with explanations and one correct answer, then applying random sampling.
-For the other three domains, we procure the relevant items from Xiezhi Benchmark~(\citealp{gu_xiezhi_2023}) and held 10 for development and 250 for test \footnote{The availability of multiple-choice datasets tailored to specific domains is extremely limited.
+For medicine, we craft a dataset with 20,000 training, 2,206 testing, and 10 development instances by filtering MedMCQA~\cite{pal2022medmcqa} for entries with explanations and one correct answer, and then applying random sampling.
+For the other three domains, we procure the relevant items from Xiezhi Benchmark~\cite{gu2024xiezhi} and held 10 for development and 250 for test~\footnote{The availability of multiple-choice datasets tailored to specific domains is extremely limited.
 Consequently, from this benchmark, we select the three domains with the largest volume of data.}.

-To make a comprehensive evaluation, for each domain's IFT, we construct three types of test sets: \textbf{1) homogeneous test set (HOMO)}, which is held out from the same multiple-choice dataset of the domain; \textbf{2) in-domain test set (ID)}, including data from MMLU~\cite{hendrycks_measuring_2021} that belong to the domain; \textbf{3) an out-of-domain test set (OOD)}, comprising instances in MMLU that are from distinct domains.
-By observing the performance differences across the three types of test sets, we aim to examine the impact of IFT on various scenarios.
+To make a comprehensive evaluation, for each domain's IFT, we construct three types of test sets: \textbf{1) homogeneous test set (HOMO)}, which is held out from the same multiple-choice dataset of the domain; \textbf{2) in-domain test set (ID)}, including data from MMLU~\cite{hendrycks2021measuring} that belong to the domain; \textbf{3) an out-of-domain test set (OOD)}, comprising instances in MMLU that are from distinct domains.
+By observing the accuracy performance differences across the three types of test sets, we aim to examine the impact of IFT on various scenarios.
+Please refer to the Appendix~\ref{sec:appendix Data Construction} for more details about our data processing.